dmurfet/2simplicialtransformer/README.md

 * relational agent B = 12-6-19-A
 * relational agent C = 13-8-19-A
 * relational agent D = 13-6-19-C

+For some of the agents the very last checkpoint is "bad", in the sense that the winrate decreased from its converged value (this is due to our use of a fixed learning rate over the entire course of training), and we are distributing the last good checkpoint, as well as a sample of earlier checkpoints.
+We are happy to share the entire checkpoint history, but these files approach 500Mb for some of the agents and we do not currently have a good distribution method.
+Nonetheless if you want the files [get in touch](mailto:d.murfet@unimelb.edu.au) and we can work something out.

 ## Videos